 Description and content Unit 3 This unit explores the societal , lifestyle and economic issues that influence food choices.
 Students develop their expertise with technology skills to implement strategies to design food products and processing systems.
 Students follow occupational safety and health requirements, implement safe food handling practices and use a variety of foods and processing techniques to produce safe, quality food products.
-Content: Food as a commodity, Properties of food, Nutrition, Processing food, Food in society, Laws and regulatory codes.
-Unit 4 Description: This unit focuses on food spoilage and contamination and explores reasons for preserving food.
+Content: Nature of food: food as a commodity, properties of food, nutrition; Processing food: food products and processing systems; Food in society: food issues, laws and regulatory codes Unit 4 Description: This unit focuses on food spoilage and contamination and explores reasons for preserving food.
 Students investigate food processing techniques and principles of food preservation.
 Students apply the technology process to address a product proposal and produce a preserved food product.
-Content: This unit builds on the content covered in Unit 3.
-Food as a commodity, Properties of food, Nutrition, Processing food, Food in society, Laws and regulatory codes.
+Content: Nature of food: food as a commodity, properties of food, nutrition; Processing food: food products and processing systems; Food in society: food issues, laws and regulatory codes